SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

 ================================================================
-Portal rights
+Portal Rights
 ================================================================

-To set a portal right, click the "+ portal right"-Button and choose the desired role, finally click save.
+To set a portal right, click the "+ portal right"-button and choose the desired role, finally click save.

 ****************************************************************